-Technology has fundamentally altered the ways in which information is accessed, communicated and transferred in society.
-As a result, educators are continually adapting their means and methods of instruction and the way they approach student learning, to incorporate the vast, diverse, and unique resources available through the Internet.
-The District provides Technology and Information Resources to support the educational and professional needs of its staff and students.
-The District provides staff with access to the Internet for limited educational purposes only and utilizes online educational services/applications to enhance the instruction delivered to its students and to facilitate the staff's work.
-The District's computer network and internet system does not serve as a public access service or a public forum, and the District imposes reasonable restrictions on its use consistent with its limited educational purpose.
+Technology directly affects the ways in which information is accessed, communicated and transferred in society.
+Educators are expected to continually adapt their means and methods of instruction and the way they approach student learning to incorporate the latest technologies.
+The District provides Information & Technology Resources to support the educational and professional needs of its staff and students.
+The District provides staff with access to the Internet for educational purposes only and utilizes online educational services/applications to enhance the instruction delivered to its students and to facilitate the staff's work.
+The District's computer network and internet system does not serve as a public access service or a public forum, and the District imposes reasonable restrictions on its use consistent with its stated educational purpose.

-The District regulates the use of District Technology and Information Resources by principles consistent with applicable local, State, and Federal laws, the District's educational mission and articulated expectations of employee conduct as delineated in Employee Work Rules.
-The District's technology policy series and its related administrative guidelines and any applicable employment contracts and collective bargaining agreements govern the staffs' use of the District's Technology and Information Resources and staff's personal communication devices when they are connected to the District's computer network, internet connection and/or online educational services/applications, or when used while the staff member is on District property or at a District-sponsored activity.
+The District regulates the use of District Information & Technology Resources by principles consistent with applicable local, State, and Federal laws, the District's educational mission and articulated expectations of employee conduct as delineated in Employee Work Rules.
+The District's technology policy series and its related administrative guidelines and any applicable employment contracts and collective bargaining agreements govern the staff's use of the District's Information & Technology Resources and staff's personal communication devices when they are connected to District Information & Technology Resources, including online educational services/apps, regardless of whether such use takes place on or off school property (see Policy 7530.02).

-Users are required to refrain from actions that are illegal (such as libel, slander, vandalism, harassment, theft, bullying, plagiarism, inappropriate access, and the like) or unkind (such as personal attacks, invasion of privacy, injurious comment, and the like).
-Because its technology resources are not unlimited, the District has also instituted restrictions aimed at preserving these resources, such as placing limits on use of bandwidth, storage space, and printers.
+Staff members are prohibited from using District Information & Technology Resources to engage in illegal conduct (e.g., libel, slander, vandalism, harassment, theft, plagiarism, inappropriate access, etc.) or conduct that violates this Policy and its related administrative guidelines (e.g., making personal attacks and injurious comments, invading a person's privacy, etc.).
+Nothing herein, however, shall infringe on a staff member's First Amendment rights.
+Because District Information & Technology Resources are not unlimited, the Board may institute restrictions aimed at preserving these resources, such as placing limits on the use of bandwidth, storage space, and printers.

-Users have no right or expectation to privacy when using District Technology and information resources (including, but not limited to, privacy in the content of their personal files, e-mails, and records of their online activity when using the District's computer network and/or Internet connection).
+Staff members have no right or expectation to privacy when using District Information & Technology resources (including, but not limited to, privacy in the content of their personal files, messages/e-mails, and records of their online activity).

-Staff are expected to utilize District Technology and Information Resources to promote educational excellence in our schools by providing students with the opportunity to develop the resource sharing, innovation, and communication skills and tools essential to both life and work.
+Staff are expected to use District Information & Technology Resources to promote educational excellence in our schools by providing students with the opportunity to develop the resource-sharing, innovation, and communication skills and tools essential to both life and work.
 The District encourages staff to develop the appropriate skills necessary to effectively access, analyze, evaluate, and utilize these resources in enriching educational activities.
-The instructional use of the Internet and online educational services will be guided by Policy 2521 Selection of Instructional Materials and Equipment.
+The instructional use of the Internet and online educational services/apps will be guided by Policy 2521 - Selection of Instructional Materials and Equipment.

-The internet is a global information and communication network that brings incredible education and information resources to students.
-The internet connects computers and users in the District with computers and users worldwide.
+The Internet is a global information and communication network that brings incredible education and information resources to students.
 Through the internet, students and staff can access relevant information to enhance their learning and the education process.
-Further, District technology resources provide students and staff with the opportunity to communicate with other people from around the world.
-However, access to such an incredible quantity of information and resources brings with it certain unique challenges and responsibilities.
+Further, District Information & Technology Resources provide students and staff with the opportunity to communicate with people throughout the world.
+However, access to such an incredible quantity and diversity of information and resources brings with it certain unique challenges and responsibilities.